Day 1 - Seward, Alaska, USA

 The Utashud Islands are a small cluster of islets with spectacular scenery.
 The islands feature gentle slopes and steep cliffs which make them ideal habitat for various seabird species.
 Harbour and possibly spotted seals are plentiful along the shores.
-An old rusty ship wreck could be seen on the southwestern side of one of the island slabs.

 Day 13 — Atlasova Island, Russia

 A stretch of 800 miles separates the southern end of the Kamchatka Peninsula and Hokkaido in Japan.
 The Kuril chain of over 30 volcanic islands is an important breeding ground for Steller sea lions and one of the richest areas in the world for seabirds; up to 14 species of auks, as well as Spectacled and Pigeon Guillemots can be found in the islands.